perseas/Pyrseas/docs/column.rst

-:class:`Column` is derived from :class:`~pyrseas.dbobject.DbSchemaObject` and represents a column in a table.
+:class:`Column` is derived from :class:`~pyrseas.dbobject.DbSchemaObject` and represents a column in a table, or an attribute in a composite type.
 Its :attr:`keylist` attributes are the schema name and the table name.

 A :class:`Column` has the following attributes: :attr:`name`, :attr:`type`, :attr:`not_null` and :attr:`default`.
 The :attr:`number`